 The DAC serves as the first step in reviewing the design and methods of candidate's research including, but not limited to, examining the validity of instruments and ethical treatment of participants.
 Filing an IRB Application is the second step in this process.
-The Major Advisor serve as the Principal Investigator and must submit the IRB forms to Clemson's Office of Research Compliance.
+The major advisor must submit the IRB forms to Clemson's Office of Research Compliance.
 The Office of Research Compliance communicates through the major advisor, not the candidate.
 In addition to the prerequisite of a successful proposal defense, the Office of Research Compliance requires candidates and their major advisor to complete research ethics and compliance training.